 The lowest free bet is £2 which you will receive if you place six bets worth between £2 - £5 during the week, the next free bet is £5 which is available if your bets are between £5 and £10 with the largest free bet being worth £10 if you place your wagers with stakes of £10 or more.

-The qualifying period begins at midnight on Monday and ends at 11:59 pm on Sunday night.
-Should you have placed the right qualifying bets to get the bonus, the free bet will be credited to your account on the first following Monday as Tote Credits.
-You don’t have to opt into the bonus nor does it require a Tote promo code.
+The qualifying period begins at midnight on Monday and ends at 11:59 pm on Sunday.
+Should you have placed the right qualifying bets to get the bonus, the free bet will be credited to your account on the following Monday as Tote Credits.
+You don’t have to opt into the bonus, nor does it require a Tote promo code.

 The Tote deposit offer works over a three-week programme where you need to deposit into your account once a week to qualify towards getting Tote Credit.

-In week one we hit the minimum of £30 deposited into our account, this meant that we earned £10 worth of Tote Credit for the first week.
+In week one, we hit the minimum of £30 deposited into our account, which meant that we raked in £10 worth of Tote Credit for the first week.

-Whilst the three-week qualifying process is pretty long for most bonuses, we have found it does not detract from the value offered even if you don’t qualify every single week.
-The long period and need to opt-in isn’t ideal.
-But, unlike The Pools bonus code or the LiveScoreBet bonus code, the lack of a Tote Bonus code meant it was still straightforward.
+Whilst the three-week qualifying process is pretty long for most bonuses, we have found it does not detract from the value offered, even if you don’t qualify every single week.
+The long period and need to opt in aren’t ideal.
+But, unlike the Pools bonus code or the LiveScoreBet bonus code, the lack of a Tote Bonus code meant it was still straightforward.

-The bonus will be awarded to your account on Monday 14th March, just in time for Day One of the Cheltenham Festival.
-It should also be noted that although you earn free credits each week of the bonus, you don’t receive these credits weekly; rather it all adds up until the date at the end of the three weeks.
+The bonus will be awarded to your account on Monday, 14th March, just in time for Day One of the Cheltenham Festival.
+It should also be noted that although you gain free credits each week of the bonus, you don’t receive these credits weekly; rather, it all adds up until the date at the end of the three weeks.

 Tote Credit can not be withdrawn as cash, but any winnings it generates can.

-Given this is a three week bonus period where you have to take part each week to get the most out of it, it is going to be worth your time making sure you have reminders as one week missed can lead to a significant drop in value.
-It is also worth paying close attention to the fact you have to opt-in, any progress made before you opt-in does not count.
+Given this is a three-week bonus period where you have to take part each week to get the most out of it, it is going to be worth your time making sure you have reminders, as one week missed can lead to a significant drop in value.
+It is also worth paying close attention to the fact that you have to opt in; any progress made before you opt in does not count.

 The lack of an all-out loyalty or VIP scheme is slightly disappointing.
 However, the presence of the Recharge bonus does go some way to making up for it, and their track record of introducing bonuses in the build-up and during major race events makes them worthwhile throughout the year.

-Tote offers a wide range of bonuses across their horse racing market.
-They typically exclude their Ten to Follow game with most of the rewards being issued as Tote Credits.
+Tote offers a wide range of bonuses across its horse racing market.
+They typically exclude their Ten to Follow game, with most of the rewards being issued as Tote Credits.
 Read our guides on Betting.co.uk to learn more.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.